 They reproduce at a rapid rate; litters can be as big as 14, and females can produce up to 10 litters a year.
 This causes the issue to soon become unmanageable, so it’s crucial to seek mice removal services if you notice signs of mice.

 Mice are unsanitary rodents, defecating frequently and leaving up to 80 droppings a night.

 Their droppings are small (around 3-8mm long), dark and often found around food sources, including cabinets, bins, shelves and storage boxes.
 Pay particular attention to the insides and tops of cupboards, as well as along skirting boards.

 Mice are nocturnal; however, not the most inconspicuous, so the signs should be easy to spot.
 Living or Dead Mice: Unless you have pets that regularly bring in their prey, spotting a mouse is a clear indication of an infestation.

-For leading mice control service in London, qualified by BPCA/RSPH, call JG Pest Control now, on 0330 053 9001
+For leading mice control service in London, by qualified RSPH technicians, call JG Pest Control now, on 0330 053 9001

 Call JG Pest Control, on 0330 053 9001 , for mice removal in London.